ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     String end = "2015-10-01";
     JsonElement response = this.apiClient.getActiveDevices(start, end, true);

-The above snippet returns the devices that are active between 2015-09-01 to 2015-10-01 and breakdowns the response daily.
+The above snippet returns the devices that are active between 2015-09-01 and 2015-10-01 with a daily breakdown.

 Get Historical data usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~